 Micah received her bachelor’s degree in social work through the University of Tennessee and is currently working on her Masters in Professional Counseling through Liberty University.

-After graduating from The University of Alabama in 2011, Adam led the music ministry and a men’s freshman Bible study for a year with The Navigators at his alma mater.
+After graduating from The University of Alabama in 2011, Adam spent a year leading the music ministry and a men’s freshman Bible study with The Navigators at his alma mater.
 He spent the next two years in Nashville writing and playing music with three friends, while continuing to lead a music team and a men’s freshman Bible study for The Navigators at Belmont University and Vanderbilt University.
-He and his wife, Mollie, met while in school at The U of A, and they have been married since July 2014.
+He and his wife, Mollie, met in college, and they have been married since July 2014.

 Adam has outpatient experience with people facing trauma, anxiety, depression, grief and loss, substance abuse, family conflict and mood disorders.
-He has lived all over the country in a variety of environments, and one of his great joys as a counselor is the opportunity to come alongside people of all walks of life in their pursuits toward the next step.
+He has lived all over the country in a variety of environments, and one of his greatest joys as a counselor is the opportunity to come alongside people of all walks of life as they pursue their next step.

 Emily was born and raised in Memphis, TN and married her high school sweetheart after attending Mississippi State University for her bachelor’s degree.
 They now have two small dogs (a Great Dane named Samson and a Doberman Pinscher named Penny) and a (human) baby boy.